 As the Director of Educational Administration, Andrea supports Gnomon’s faculty through implementing professional development and performance evaluations to improve classroom management and overall communication.
 Her vast understanding of academic best practices ensures Gnomon's education department is continuously enhanced and aligned with the school's institutional mission.
 Andrea also provides mentorship to the student body, a skill honed through over a decade of art and design school instruction in multiple disciplines on the Gnomon campus and other post-secondary schools.

 Andrea is a graduate, with honors, of both Art Center College of Design and Wellesley College, where she earned double majored, bachelors degees in Illustration and Entertainment Design, and Studio Art/Art History, respectively.
-Andrea is currently pursuing a MFA candidacy in Creative Writing at the University of Southern Maine.
+Andrea received her MFA in Creative Writing from the University of Southern Maine in 2015.

 As Chief Technology Officer, Miller is responsible for the long term, strategic design and management of Gnomon’s technology infrastructure, support and standards.
 His responsibilities as Director of Distance Education are focused on the oversight of curricula, academic practices and technology development within Gnomon’s distance education model.
 Additionally, Miller is responsible for the management and supervision of all technology department staff.